assassin1717/React-Currency-Converter/README.md

 # Crypto Currencies Converter

-This is a simple crypto currency converter using data from coin gecko public rest apis.
+This is a simple crypto currency converter using data from coin gecko public REST APIS.

 ## Tech